gcatbiobank/GCAT_panel/README.md

 ## 4 Genotyping Duplications, Translocations and de novo insertions detected by Pindel

 Code to genotype Duplications, Translocations and de novo insertions from Pindel calling.

+Further in-silico description, files and results can be found in http://cg.bsc.es/GCAT_BSC_iberianpanel/ web